Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 This script was only tested using external power.

-To use 1-wire senors with a Raspberry Pi, activate the 1-Wire bus
+To use 1-wire sensors with a Raspberry Pi, activate the 1-Wire bus

 via raspi-config.
 The default Raspberry Pi GPIO pin for

-1-Wire communication is GPIO4 (physical pin 7), but you can use other
+1-Wire communication is GPIO4 (physical pin 7).

-pins by specifying a different gpio pin in /boot/config.txt.
+You need a pull-up resistor (typically 4.7kΩ) between the

-Moreover, you'll need a pull-up resistor (typically 4.7kΩ) between the
+data line and 3.3V.
+Connect the sensor's GND to Pi's GND, and

-data line and 3.3V, connect the sensor's GND to Pi's GND, and VDD to 3.3V.
+VDD to 3.3V.